📖 Grammaire anglaise — Niveau intermédiaire

 Present Perfect vs Past 2

-Avec yesterday/last week → on utilise TOUJOURS le past simple
+Avec yesterday/last week → TOUJOURS le past simple

 comparaisoncomparison